 Leaving Our Children Money

-One of the big points of contention about the 0.5 Percent Rule is whether one should spend all their money before they die or leave some money for their children and charitable organizations.
+One of the big points of contention about the Financial Samurai Safe Withdrawal Rate is whether one should spend all their money before they die or leave some money for their children and charitable organizations.

 There is no right or wrong answer.
 Just different answers depending on your financial circumstance, family situation, and what you believe in.